edumgt/AWS-Solutions-Architect-Associate/S3/README.md

 - S3 Intelligent-Tiering: Amazon S3 monitors access patterns of your data and automatically moves your data to the most cost-effective storage tier based on frequency of access.
 There are three tiers: a frequent access tier, an infrequent access tier, and an archive instance access tier.
 - Standard-Infrequent Access: data that is accessed less frequently but requires rapid access when needed
 - One Zone-Infrequent Access: lower-cost option for infrequently accessed data, but do not require the availability and resilience of S3 Standard or S3 Standard-IA
-- Glacier Instant Retrieval: archiving data that is rarely accessed and requires millisecond retrieval
+- Glacier Instant Retrieval: archiving data that is rarely accessed and requires millisecond retrieval with a fee per GB.
+Data is stored across three or more AWS Availability Zones.
 - Glacier Flexible Retrieval: archived data that is accessed 1–2 times per year and retrieved in minutes.
+Data is stored across three or more AWS Availability Zones.
+Minimum storage duration of 90 days.
+There are two types:
+    - Free bulk retrievals (5h - 12h)
+    - non-bulk retrievals (Expedited with 1-5 min and Standard with 3-5 h) with a Retrieval fee per GB.
 - Glacier Deep Archive: lowest-cost Amazon S3 storage class.
-Data accessed once or twice a year with a retrieval time of 12 hours
+Data accessed once or twice a year with a retrieval time of 12 hours and retrieval fee per GB.
+Data is stored across three or more AWS Availability Zones.
+Minimum duration requirement of 180 days of storage
 - S3 on Outposts: Amazon S3 on Outposts delivers object storage to your on-premises AWS Outposts environment using S3 API's and features